 LLI is an intensive, small group, supplementary literacy intervention for students who find reading difficult.
-The goal of LLI is to lift the literacy achievement of students who are not achieving grade-level expectations in reading.
-All students below DE SEA level in Years 8 and 9 attend 3, 30 minute sessions of LLI each week.
-Students work in smalls groups of 4/5 students on a variety of literacy activities to support them becoming more balanced readers, developing their decoding, fluency, phrasing and comprehension skills.
+The goal of LLI is to increase the literacy achievement of students who are not achieving grade-level expectations in reading.
+All students below DE SEA in Years 7-9 attend 3, 30 minute sessions of LLI each week.
+Students work in small groups of 4/5 students on a variety of literacy activities to support them in becoming more balanced readers, developing their decoding, fluency, phrasing and comprehension skills.